Kathua rape and murder: VK Singh says have failed girl as humans, CM Mehbooba Mufti assures justice; top developments

 Kathua rape and murder: The horrendous rape and murder of an 8-year old girl in Jammu and Kashmir’s Kathua district has taken the nation by storm.
 Jammu and Kashmir Chief Minister Mehbooba Mufti today said her government will not allow law to be obstructed and justice will be delivered in the rape and murder case of the Bakerwal girl.
 She said that proper procedures are being followed, investigations are on fast track and justice will be delivered.
-In Kathua, eight-year-old Asifa was allegedly gangraped by six men who had held her in captivity in a small temple village for a week in January.
+In Kathua, the eight-year-old was allegedly gangraped by six men who had held her in captivity in a small temple village for a week in January.
 She was drugged so that she could be sexually assaulted again before being bludgeoned to death.
 The body of the nomad Bakherwal community girl was recovered from Rassana forest on January 17, a week after she went missing while grazing horses in the forest area.

 Here are the top developments in the spine-chilling rape and murder case in Kathua: